Square-weighted zero-sum constants: when is an odd square

-Let $S_i'$ denote the sequence in $\Z_5$ which is the image under $f_{25,5}$ of the sequence whose terms are obtained by dividing the terms of $S_i$ by 5.
-From Theorem 4 of \cite{SKS} we have that $C_{Q_5}=3$.
+Suppose at most two terms of $S$ are units.
+Then we see that there exists $i\in [1,3]$ such that all the terms of $S_i$ are divisible by 5.
+Let $S_i'$ denote the sequence in $\mathbb Z_5$ which is the image of $S_i/5$ under $f_{25,5}$.
+From \cite[Thm.\ 4]{SKS} we have that $C_{Q_5}=3$.
 Thus, the sequence $S_i'$ has a $Q_5$-weighted zero-sum subsequence having consecutive terms.
-By Lemma 5 of \cite{SKS} it follows that the sequence $S_i$ (and hence the sequence $S$) has a $U(25)^2$-weighted zero-sum subsequence having consecutive terms.
+By \cite[Lem.\ 5]{SKS} it follows that the sequence $S_i$ (and hence the sequence $S$) has a $U(25)^2$-weighted zero-sum subsequence having consecutive terms.

 So we may assume that exactly three terms of $S$ are units.
-If there are at least three consecutive terms of $S$ which are non-units, then by a similar argument as in the second paragraph, we will get a $U(25)^2$-weighted zero-sum subsequence of $S$ having consecutive terms.
-So it follows that there is exactly one unit in each of the sequences $S_1$, $S_2$ and $S_3$.
-For each $i\in [1,3]$, let $y_i$ be the term of $S_i$ which is a unit.
+If at least three consecutive terms of $S$ are non-units, by a similar argument as in the previous paragraph we get a $U(25)^2$-weighted zero-sum subsequence of $S$ having consecutive terms.
+So it follows that for each $i\in [1,3]$ there is exactly one term $y_i$ in the sequence $S_i$ which is a unit.